 This page provides details of the methodology, datasets and related information governance processes for round 3.

-The 2016 NNAP/NDAU Collaborators' meeting took place on 18 April 2016 at the Cavendish Conference Centre in London.
+This meeting place on 18 April 2016 at the Cavendish Conference Centre in London.
 Over 120 people attended the event, including parents, multi-disciplinary neonatal unit staff members, neonatal network representatives and commissioners.

 Using quality improvement methodology to reduce central line associated blood stream infections - a case study for NNAP